-During the 2016 Conference and AGM, CNAM members elected members to the board.
-Please feel free to contact any one of us directly – we welcome your questions and suggestions.
+During the 2020 Virtual Conference and AGM, CNAM members elected members to the board.
+Please feel free to contact us – we welcome your questions and suggestions.

 Read Russell Crook's Bio+